PraiseA/Team-Sanger/README.md

 <table>
   <tr>
      <td><img src="https://avatars.githubusercontent.com/u/83126208?v=4" alt="Amarachukwu" width="1000" height="200" /></td>
      <td><a href="https://www.linkedin.com/in/amarachukwu-chike-onyeche">Amarachukwu</a> has a Master of Science degree in Biomedical Sciences with a specialisation in Clinical Biochemistry from Middlesex University, London.
 She also holds a Bachelors degree in Biochemistry from the University of PortHarcourt, Nigeria.
 She has experience with ELISA, Ligandtracing, LC-MS, MALDI-TOF bioanalytical techniques and R, python and SQL programming languages.
 She also has intermediate knowledge of some bioinformatics algorithm tools.
-She is currently seeking for PhD studentship, with interests in Cancer Genomics, drug design, New generation sequencing(NGS), whole genome sequencing(WGS) and Transcriptomics.<br /\></td>
+She is currently seeking for PhD studentship, with interests in: <br \> Cancer Genomics, drug design, New generation sequencing(NGS), whole genome sequencing(WGS) and Transcriptomics.<br /\></td>
   </tr>
   </table>